- What should I consider when making an offer?

 - Why do Offers for productions made under Royalty Share deals have to have exclusive ACX distribution?

 When you’re a Rights Holder ready to make an Offer to a Producer, the first step is to decide how you want to pay.
-Do you want to pay them for their efforts upon completion of the audiobook (a fee per finished hour, as part of a Pay For Production deal) or do you prefer to split your royalties with them fifty-fifty (as part of a Royalty Share deal)?
+Do you want to pay them for their efforts upon completion of the audiobook (a fee per finished hour, as part of a Pay For Production deal) or do you prefer to split your royalties with them 50-50 (as part of a Royalty Share deal)?
 You will be faced with this choice before you can send them the Offer.
 Also, make sure that that you’re certain of the terms you’re proposing, because you’re about to enter into a binding agreement.
 Yes, the Offer process results in an official (in other words, legal) contract.
-No additional paperwork will be required.

 Sure.
 It’s fine if you’re not yet ready to be bound by a production agreement with a Producer.
 Do a little due diligence first—ask a few Producers to audition and search for interesting Producers on ACX Send the Producers that intrigue you a message (each profile you look at will show a “Send Message” option); begin discussing acceptable rates and feasible timelines.
 You can also communicate with multiple ACX participants to explore potential offer terms.
 Then, when you’re ready to enter into a binding agreement, use the ACX Offer process to conclude your deal.